 "Thank you, Molly," Albus responded letting her bustle him out the door.

 "No, no, Albus, it's nothing.
 You're a good man, we all owe you a great deal of gratitude for what you've done for us."
 Molly reassured him earnestly.

 Molly closed the door behind Albus and returned to the kitchen, newspapers forgotten as her hands wrung in her apron.
-Percy couldn't be seeing a muggle.
-Think of the children, they'd be without magic, they wouldn't be witches or wizards.
+Percy couldn't be seeing a Muggle.
+Think of the children!
+They'd be without magic.
+They wouldn't be witches or wizards.
 They'd never come to the Burrow and ride their training brooms around the garden.
 Or get on the train and go to Hogwarts.
 A squib would be better, at least the magic might come back but even then, it might not.

 "Have you read this rubbish?"
 Ron spat throwing the copy of the Daily Prophet he was reading to the floor and getting up from his place on the sofa in the Gryffindor common room to pace angrily.

-Ginny Neville and Luna ignored the outburst, it was the third they had heard in the last half hour.
+Ginny Neville and Luna ignored the outburst; it was the third they had heard in the last half hour.
 Instead, they bent their heads to the homework they were trying to complete to free up the rest of their weekend.

 Ron snatched the paper up again and in a scathing voice recited. "'Hermione Granger, upon learning of the fate the Ministry of Magic planned for her, bravely took matters into her own hands to secure her safety, future, and happiness by leaving the country of her birth behind and forging a new life for herself far from our shores.'
 They make it sound like she was the only one affected!
-Like she was some sort of victim!"
+Like she was some kind of victim!"